tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/2/LessonPlan.md

   * There should not be any duplicate rows in a dataset.

 * Data quality rules are also defined by business or functional rules.
 Sometimes data needs to be stored or formatted in a unique way for business needs.
-For example, an international company might store dates as `DD/MM/YYY`, whereas an American company might store dates as `MM/DD/YYYY`.
+For example, an international company might store dates as `DD/MM/YYYY`, whereas an American company might store dates as `MM/DD/YYYY`.

 Mention to students that these rules can all be researched outside of class.

 Ask students to propose some reasons why data might become dirty.
 Then, highlight some of the common reasons for having dirty data:

 * **Typos:** When manually entering data, users can enter typos.
 If gone unchecked, typos can corrupt data values.
-There is little that can be be done to get rid of typos, as it is often difficult to identify them.
+There is little that can be done to get rid of typos, as it is often difficult to identify them.

 * **Human error:** Humans can copy and manipulate data incorrectly.
 For instance, someone might copy and paste data into the wrong Excel file.
 Or a Python function can incorrectly compute a data value.
 If these issues are not fixed, data quality issues will arise down the road.